How to Use Brand Storytelling to Break Through:

-You don't want to create your story multiple times so that it works within the confines of each channel.
-You want to build your story once, and distribute it everywhere.
+You don't want to create your story multiple times so that it only works within the confines of each channel.
+You want to build your story once and distribute it everywhere.

-In this chapter we are going to talk about the STORYSOFT platform.
+In this penultimate chapter, we are going to talk about the STORYSOFT platform.

-Yes, it's a bit self promotional, but we think you'll find it valuable.
-We believe it provides marketers with the best tool for telling your brand story in today's digital world.
+Yes, it's a bit self-promotional, but we think you'll find it valuable.
+We believe our platform provides marketers with the best tool for telling brand stories in today's digital world.

 Stay with me to learn more about how our digital storytelling solution can help you tell breakthrough brand stories.